 When people hear the term “data science,” they think of how insight from data analytics is being used to create new technologies, target ads to consumers, and maximize profits and sales in business.
 However, data science and analytics can serve another purpose – one that sparks social good.

-To learn more, check out the infographic below created by Maryville University’s Bachelors in Data Science program.
+To learn more, check out the infographic below created by Maryville University’s data science bachelor degree online program.

 What is Data Science for Social Good?